doxanthropos/learningnotes/readingnotes/Unix Power Tools.markdown

 Note from me: In operating systems that rely on the GUI, there is a trend to distinguish between GUI programs and the GUI shell.
 For example the [GNOME Shell](https://wiki.gnome.org/Projects/GnomeShell), which serves the same purpose as the classical shell, but for GUI programs.

+## Programs are designed to work together

+Programs in Unix are designed for one specific function.

+Programs that are not interactive should take their input from the standard input and give their output to the stadard output in the form of plain text.
+All additional information should come from either the input or the command parameters that are given when calling the program.

+Both standard input and output are the shell, but they can and are usually redirected.
+Redirection happens either to or from a file or to or from another program.

+Redirection into another program can be done by the pipe |.